Click the "Select File" button above, and choose your UDL file.

 Convert a file to UDL

-To convert other file formats to the "Connection String File" file type, you need software like Microsoft Windows or a similar tool.
+To convert other file formats to the "Connection File" file type, you need software like Microsoft Windows or a similar tool.

 About UDL files